History of the Haitians in Salisbury, Maryland: Demographics

 The Haitian community of Salisbury originated because Haitian economic migrants were employed by local poultry processing plants such as Perdue Farms, Tyson Foods, and Mountaire Farms.
 Many members of the community came to Salisbury from Florida or New York.

 In 1993, only a few dozen Haitian-Americans lived in Salisbury.

 In 2010, the Haitian-American population of Salisbury was 963.

 As of 2017, there were 1,967 Haitian-Americans in Salisbury.

 History

 In 2016, local Haitian-American activists organized to gather funds for Haitian victims of Hurricane Matthew.

-Haitians in Salisbury have been disproportionately effected by the COVID-19 pandemic in Maryland.
+Haitians in Salisbury have been disproportionately affected by the COVID-19 pandemic in Maryland.
 Lack of access to resources, linguistic barriers, and other factors have exacerbated the rate of COVID-19 in the Haitian community.
 The Salisbury Coronavirus Recovery Task Force has been credited with having a substantial influence on the Haitian community's experience of COVID-19 by promoting inclusion, expanding community outreach, and providing more translators.